Inexpensive laundry room storage ideas to help declutter that small laundry room

 Extra Fine Sandpaper

-Steps for painting wooden stock upper cabinets
+Steps for painting laundry room cabinets and shelving

 1. I did not think I needed to do this and I regret it.
 I would lightly sand the cabinets with extra-fine paper any rough spots you see.
 The doors had some wood shavings or extra particles on them.